Long Island man reunited with wife, 3 kids after Afghanistan evacuation

 WATCH | 'Eyewitness to 9/11: Behind the Lens' reveals untold stories, rare video of America's darkest day

+"There were so many checkpoints, and no one can allow you to go there," Mohammad Wali said.
+"But through the help of Mr Tom, they got through many checkpoints."

-The reunion took place at Ariana, an Afghan restaurant in Manhattan that Wali owns and operates.
+The reunion took place at Ariana, an Afghan restaurant on Ninth Avenue in Hell's Kitchen that Wali owns and operates.

+Suozzi admits there are many other families desperate for help, and he said he and other members of Congress are hoping for more success stories -- but he admits that's becoming increasingly difficult.

+"There's so many stories involved with so many different families," Suozzi said.
+"And we have to just try and do the best we can and just keep on plowing through."

 ----------